sproutfund/field-guide/catalytic-funding/managing-funded-projects/multimedia-documentation.md

 Once you have identified the people you’d like to feature as the subject of the story, contact them to explain the idea for the story to them and ask if they would be interested in participating.
 Be prepared to answer their questions about where and when the story would be produced, where and when it would be shared, and what they will be asked to do.
 This is also a good opportunity to ask your own exploratory questions to further develop your understanding of the subject, or ask if they can share any internal background material, such as strategic plans, grant proposals, working documents, and the like.

-To distill the story into a sensible document that a vendor can use to get started, use one of the assignment briefing templates provided in the Sprout asset transfer.
+To distill the story into a sensible document that a vendor can use to get started, it's valuable to keep all the pertinent details in a unique assignment specification for each of your [writing](#template-download--writing-assignment-specification), [photo](#template-download--photo-assignment-specification), and [video](#template-download--video-assignment-specification) projects.
 These templates include a combination of "checklist" info that is a must have (basic details, contact information, dates and times, etc.) and also prompts to spur more creative thinking about the project.

 ### Budgeting & Vendor Selection